AdobeDocs/experience-manager-cloud-service.en/help/forms/add-custom-error-handler-adaptive-forms.md

 ---
-title: Add a custom error handler in AEM Adaptive Forms
+title: Add custom error handlers in AEM Adaptive Forms
 description: AEM Forms provides out-of-the-box success and error handlers for a form using the REST endpoint configured to invoke an external service.
 You can add a default error handler as well as custom error handler in an AEM Adaptive Form.
 seo-description: Error handler function and Rule Editor in Adaptive Forms helps you to effectively manage and customize error handling.
 You can add a default error handler as well as custom error handler in an AEM Adaptive Form.
 keywords: Add a custom error handler, add a default error handler, add a error handler in form, use rule editor's invoke service to add a custom error handler, configure rule editor to add a custom error handler , add custom error handler using rule editor